davemers0160/Common/README.md

-# Common
+# Common Repository
-Repository that contains code that can be used across multiple projects
+This repository contains code that can be used across multiple projects.